UCSF-HMTRC/hyperpolarized_mri_book/_sources/analysis_visualization/analysis_visualization.md

-Note that all of the transfer and conversion rates in Equations 11-14 have been written as being constant over time, but this will not necessarily reflect the actual enzyme or transport kinetics that may have a Michaelis-Menten relationship (See Chapter 6 for more information). $k_{\text{ecp}}$ and $k_{\text{ecl}}$ could certainly be written in the form of a Michaelis-Menten relationship to account for potential saturation of monocarboxylate transporters that mediate
+Note that all of the transfer and conversion rates in Equations 11-14 have been written as being constant over time, but this will not necessarily reflect the actual enzyme or transport kinetics that may have a Michaelis-Menten relationship (See [HP Agents and Biochemical Interactions](../HP_agents/HP_agents.md) for more information). $k_{\text{ecp}}$ and $k_{\text{ecl}}$ could certainly be written in the form of a Michaelis-Menten relationship to account for potential saturation of monocarboxylate transporters that mediate